Turn an Aqara Water Leak Sensor into an instant rain meter

-In this guide, I will be showing you how to convert a readily available Aqara Water Leak Sensor into an instant rain meter.
-This project requires no soldering and only a few jumper wires and a rain sensor board to be completed.
-There is no complicated setup and, as long as you are already using Zigbee and have a hub set up, it will be integrated with Home Assistant instantly.
+In this guide, we'll explore how to transform an easily accessible Aqara Water Leak Sensor into an instantaneous rain meter.
+Requiring no soldering skills and only a handful of jumper wires and a rain sensor board, this project is a breeze to complete.
+With a simple setup process and seamless integration with Home Assistant, as long as you're already utilizing Zigbee and have a hub in place, you'll be good to go.

-Please note that when purchasing any Aqara sensor, you might discover that there is a new version available.
-One with the ending T1.
-The Aqara T1 devices are Zigbee certified and all use Zigbee 3.0.
-In this case, however, the Aqara Water Leak Sensor T1 is only confirmed to be working with Zigbee2MQTT and ZiGate.
-If you can, go with the T1 version, but the non-T1 version will have a broader compatibility.
+It's worth noting that when shopping for an Aqara sensor, you may come across a newer version with the suffix T1.
+These Aqara T1 devices boast Zigbee certification and employ Zigbee 3.0.
+In this particular case, however, the Aqara Water Leak Sensor T1 is only verified to be compatible with Zigbee2MQTT and ZiGate.
+While the T1 variant is a solid choice, the non-T1 version offers broader compatibility.

-This project utilizes a rain sensor, which has a series of exposed traces on one side.
-These traces are not connected, but are near enough to each other to be bridged by raindrops.
-Thus, the first drop of rain will immediately close the circuit, changing the binary status of the Aqara Water Leak Sensor.
+The crux of this project lies in the use of a rain sensor, which features a series of exposed traces on one side.
+These traces are not interconnected but are in close enough proximity to be bridged by raindrops.
+As a result, the moment the first raindrop falls, the circuit is closed, instantaneously altering the binary status of the Aqara Water Leak Sensor.

 How to attach a rain sensor to an Aqara Water Leak Sensor